-Please Note: The California Commission on Teacher Credentialing requires passing the Reading Instruction Competence Assessment (RICA) for the initial issuance of a Multiple Subject Credential.
-It is recommended that the Assessment be taken after completion of the Literacy I and Literacy II courses in the credential program.
+Please Note: The California Commission on Teacher Credentialing (CCTC) requires passing the Reading Instruction Competence Assessment (RICA) for the initial issuance of a Multiple Subject Credential.
+It is recommended that the Assessment be taken after completion of the Literacy I course in the credential program.
 Certification in adult, infant and child CPR competency is required by the CCTC for an initial issuance of a teaching credential.